NullVoxPopuli/react-vs-ember/event-handling/README.md

 # React vs Ember: Event Handling

-For the first comparison, we will have a text box with an "on change" hook attached, such that any changes to the content of the text box will be represented in the component's internal state via an action.
+For the first demonstration of solving the same problem with both React and Ember, we will have a text box with an "on change" hook attached such that any changes to the content of the text box will be represented in the component's internal state via an action.

+The goal of this comparison is to demonstrate the similarities between the two toolsets and what developer ergonomics each has to offer.

 ## React